jenkinsci/azure-keyvault-plugin/README.md

 - `sshUserPrivateKey` - SSH Private key
   - add a tag `username` for the username of the credential
   - (optional) add a tag `username-is-secret` and set it to true to hide the username in the build logs
+  - (optional) add a tag `passphrase-id` that points to the secret name in the vault that has the passphrase that should be used with the ssh keys
+- `certificate` - a certificate as secret
+  - (optional) add tag `password-id` that points to the secret name in the vault that has the password of the certificate.

 #### Secret String